gtanczyk/genaicode/README.md

 ---

-The GenAIcode tool is designed to automate code generation tasks using various AI models.
+The GenAIcode tool is designed to automate code generation tasks using genAI.
 This tool enhances developer productivity by assisting with the generation of repetitive or complex code.

 ## Quick Start